(per METH rin)

 1% to 10%:

-Dermatologic: Pruritus, erythema, rash of the scalp
+Dermatologic: Pruritus, erythema, skin rash (scalp), stinging of the skin

 Concerns related to adverse effects: